NREL/EnergyPlus/doc/src/docs/EngineeringReference/04-AdvancedSurface.md

 <div>\[{h_c} = \frac{{{T_{air}} - {T_{surf}}}}{{{{q''}_{conv}}}}\]</div>

-First, <div img="image499.txt">\({h_{co}}\)</div> is the convection coefficient for the baffle surface facing the outdoors.
+First, <span>${h_{co}}$</span> is the convection coefficient for the baffle surface facing the outdoors.
 It is modeled in exactly the same way as elsewhere in EnergyPlus and will depend on the user setting for Outside Convection Algorithm – Outside Surface Heat Balance entry elsewhere in this document.

-Second, <div img="image500.txt">\({h_{c,cav}}\)</div> is the convection coefficient for baffle surfaces facing the cavity.
+Second, <span>${h_{c,cav}}$</span> is the convection coefficient for baffle surfaces facing the cavity.
 This coefficient is applied to both the baffle and the underlying surface.
 The convection coefficient is modeled in the same way used in EnergyPlus to model air gaps in windows.
 These correlations vary by Rayleigh number and surface tilt and are based on the work of various research including Hollands et. al., Elsherbiny et. al., Wright, and Arnold.
 The formulations are documented in ISO (2003) standard 15099.
 The routines were adapted from Subroutine NusseltNumber in WindowManager.f90 (by F. Winkelmann), which itself was derived from Window5 subroutine “nusselt”.

 ### Radiation Coefficients

 Exterior vented cavity modeling requires calculating up to four different linearized coefficients for radiation heat transfer.
 Whereas radiation calculations usually use temperature raised to the fourth power, this greatly complicates solving heat balance equations for a single temperature.
 Linearized radiation coefficients have the same units and are used in the same manner as surface convection coefficients and introduce very little error for the temperature levels involved.

-The radiation coefficient, <div img="image501.txt">\({h_{r,cav}}\)</div>, is used to model thermal radiation between the collector surface and the outside face of the underlying heat transfer surface.
+The radiation coefficient, <span>${h_{r,cav}}$</span>, is used to model thermal radiation between the collector surface and the outside face of the underlying heat transfer surface.
 We assume a view factor of unity.
 It is calculated using:

 <div>\[{h_{r,cav}} = {\sigma_{SB}}{e_{baff}}{e_{so}}\frac{{\left( {T_{s,baff}^4 - T_{so}^4} \right)}}{{\left( {{T_{s,baff}} - {T_{so}}} \right)}}\]</div>